HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

-Google Lighthouse now contains [57 different audit tests](https://developer.chrome.com/docs/lighthouse/accessibility/scoring) which they use for their scoring.
-These are all based on Deque's [open source axe-core](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md), which is widely adopted in a range of accessibility products and services.
+Google Lighthouse now contains <a href="https://developer.chrome.com/docs/lighthouse/accessibility/scoring">57 different audit tests</a> which they use for their scoring.
+These are all based on Deque's <a hreflang="en" href="https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md">open source axe-core</a>, which is widely adopted in a range of accessibility products and services.
 With the exception of 7 audits (aria-meter-name, aria-toggle-field-name, aria-tooltip-name, document-title, duplicate-id-active, html-lang-valid, and object-alt) there have been improvements across the board.
 Both object-alt and aria-tooltip-name were called out for their improvements in 2022, but sadly this improvement was not repeated in 2024.

 Throughout this chapter, we have included actionable links and solutions that readers can apply and follow in their own accessibility initiatives.
 For the sake of consistency, we opted to use the person-first language "people with disabilities" throughout, though we recognize that the identity-first term "disabled people" is also widely used.
 Our terminology choice is not intended to suggest which term is more appropriate.

 ## **Ease of Reading**

 Readability of information and content on the web is crucial.
 There are different factors in a website that contribute to the content's readability.
 Taking these aspects into account ensures that everyone on the internet can easily and safely consume the content.
 This report covers those things which can be measured, and although plain language is critical to readability, it is not easy to measure.
-There are fairly straightforward mathematical readability scores, like [Flesch–Kincaid](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests).
-Some people use it to [determine readability](https://en.wikipedia.org/wiki/Readability) in English, but the web is global.
+There are fairly straightforward mathematical readability scores, like <a hreflang="en" href="https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests">Flesch–Kincaid</a>.
+Some people use it to <a hreflang="en" href="https://en.wikipedia.org/wiki/Readability">determine readability</a> in English, but the web is global.
 Language is difficult, and there is no agreed-to standard for automated plain language testing that can be applied even across the most popular languages.

 ### Color Contrast

 Color contrast refers to the difference between the foreground and background colors of elements on a page that enables users to read the content.
 It is very common for websites to have insufficient contrast on key elements like text and icons, despite WCAG making it quite clear how to be compliant.

-The [minimum contrast requirement](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum) defined by the WCAG for normal sized text (up to 24px or if bolded 18px) is 4.5:1 for AA conformance and 7:1 for AAA conformance.
+The <a hreflang="en" href="https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum">minimum contrast requirement</a> defined by the WCAG for normal sized text (up to 24px or if bolded 18px) is 4.5:1 for AA conformance and 7:1 for AAA conformance.
 However, for larger font sizes, the contrast requirement is only 3:1 as larger text has increased legibility even at a lower contrast.

 Google Lighthouse can easily test for most but not all color contrast issues.
-There are a wide range of [open source tools for checking color combinations](https://accessibility.civicactions.com/guide/tools#color) which can be easily incorporated into anyone's workflow.
+There are a wide range of <a hreflang="en" href="https://accessibility.civicactions.com/guide/tools#color">open source tools for checking color combinations</a> which can be easily incorporated into anyone's workflow.
 It is important to note that the use of these tools is necessary, as you can't rely on your own perception of sufficient contrast when you have typical contrast sensitivity.

 The Lighthouse test determined that 29.2% of mobile sites and 27.7% of desktop sites have sufficient text color contrast.
 This is a moderate improvement over previous years, but it is still far below what is required for basic readability.